-Welcoming a new puppy into your home is one of the most exciting and rewarding experiences in any pet parent’s life, but it’s not without some challenges.
-From puppy-proofing your home to scheduling training sessions, puppies need a lot of care.
+Welcoming a new puppy into your home is one of the most exciting and rewarding experiences in any pet parent’s life, but it’s not without its challenges.
+From puppy-proofing your home to scheduling training sessions, puppies need a lot of extra care.

 One way you can make things easier on yourself is by crate training your puppy.
-While naysayers claim that crating your dog is cruel, studies show that crate training your pup keeps her from causing mischief while you’re away and can also help your new fur baby feel safe and secure in her new home.
+While naysayers claim that crating your dog is cruel, studies show that crate training your pup keeps them from causing mischief while you’re away and can also help your new fur baby feel safe and secure in their new home.
+It's a win-win!

 Are 8-week-old puppies easy to crate train?

 When puppies are young, they have relatively short attention spans that can sometimes make training an arduous task.
 On the other hand, puppies can be easier to train than older dogs.
 While it seems confusing initially, it makes perfect sense when you think about it.
-Older dogs, like people, are set in their ways, and you'll probably have to help them unlearn behaviors you find undesirable.
-Puppies are blank slates.
-They're just beginning to develop their personalities, which makes correcting unwanted behaviors easier.

 Is crate training good for an 8-week-old puppy?

 While some pet parents vehemently oppose crate training, there are many benefits to crating your dog when you're not home.
-These include:

 Crate training gives your dog a special space of their own.